-Graduate students have multiple opportunities for financial aid at UNR.
+Graduate students have multiple opportunities for financial aid at the University.

 The English Department offers a variety of annual awards and scholarships.
 The Office of Financial Aid & Scholarships provides information and assistance in applying for loans and university merit-based scholarships.
-UNR’s Graduate Student Association also provides its own scholarships, grants, and loans to qualified graduate students.
+The University's Graduate Student Association also provides its own scholarships, grants, and loans to qualified graduate students.

-On-campus employment opportunities are available at the UNR Writing Center and in the Intensive English Language Center.
-Teaching Assistants who wish to take on additional work must get approval for an overload--see the FAQ page.
+On-campus employment opportunities are available at the Writing Center and in the Intensive English Language Center.
+Teaching assistants who wish to take on additional work must get approval for an overload.

 For additional financial aid options, see the list of external funding opportunities, below.
-Whether in the form of a scholarship, loan, grant, or fellowship, the financial support you need to pursue your education is available at UNR.
+Whether in the form of a scholarship, loan, grant, or fellowship, the financial support you need to pursue your education is available at the University of Nevada, Reno.

-Letter-of-Appointment Teaching-- LOAs teach first-year courses on a part-time, course-by-course basis.
-If you are interested in applying to teach as an LOA, please contact the English Department's Core Writing Program.
+Letter-of-Appointment Teaching: LOAs teach first-year courses on a part-time, course-by-course basis.
+If you are interested in applying to teach as a LOA, please contact the English Department's Core Writing Program.
 In addition to being paid for the courses they teach, LOAs receive reduced tuition, for up to six credits, equal to the number of credits they are teaching.
-For example, if an LOA teaches a 3-credit course, then the tuition for 3 of the graduate credits he or she is taking that semester is reduced.
+For example, if a LOA teaches a three-credit course, then the tuition for three of the graduate credits he or she is taking that semester is reduced.

-Scholarships and Fellowships-- The English Department awards a variety of annual scholarships and fellowships, including the Douglass Memorial Scholarship for teaching, the Ronald Memorial Dissertation Fellowship, the Macmillan and DQ Scholarships for writing, and the Leonard Scholarship for academic excellence.
-We also have had good success nominating our students for university and system-wide scholarships, such as Access Scholarships and the Regents Outstanding Scholar Award.
-Learn more about current scholarships offered through the English Department.
+Scholarships and Fellowships: The English Department awards a variety of annual scholarships and fellowships, including the Douglass Memorial Scholarship for teaching, the Ronald Memorial Dissertation Fellowship, the Macmillan and DQ Scholarships for writing, and the Leonard Scholarship for academic excellence.
+The department also has had good success nominating English students for university and system-wide scholarships, such as Access Scholarships and the Regents Outstanding Scholar Award.

-UNR’s Graduate Student Association (GSA) is one of the main sources of financial aid for UNR’s graduate student population.
-Each spring semester, the GSA sponsors an awards program for outstanding UNR graduate students, and awards scholarships and grants in several categories, including research, teaching, and mentoring.
+The Graduate Student Association is one of the main sources of financial aid for the graduate student population.
+Each spring semester, the GSA sponsors an awards program for outstanding University graduate students, and awards scholarships and grants in several categories, including research, teaching, and mentoring.

 In addition to merit-based scholarships and loans, the GSA also provides travel grants to graduate students attending professional conferences, and offers a number of need-based scholarships, grants, and loans for current graduate students, including scholarships for childcare and medical hardships, loans for purchasing computer equipment, and grants for students experiencing unexpected financial crises.
 Additionally, the GSA Household Items program collects and distributes various furniture items and other household necessities for current graduate students.
 Visit them in-person at the Joe Crowley Student Union, or online.